quic-go/quic-go/README.md

 #### Opening Streams

 There are two slightly different ways to open streams, one synchronous and one (potentially) asynchronous.
-The reason for this is that the receiver grants us a certain number of streams that we're allowed to open.
+This API is necessary since the receiver grants us a certain number of streams that we're allowed to open.
 It may grant us additional streams later on (typically when existing streams are closed), but it means that at the time we want to open a new stream, we might not be able to do so.

 Using the synchronous method `OpenStreamSync` for bidirectional streams, and `OpenUniStreamSync` for unidirectional streams, an application can block until the peer allows opening additional streams.
 In case that we're allowed to open a new stream, these methods return right away: